YukiQiu/DE_Zoomcamp2025/Project/read_me.md

 # **Problem Description**

-For this project, I'm using the Million Music Dataset to get some insights and show them with visualization.
+For this project, I'm using the Million Songs Dataset to get some insights and show them with visualization.

 ## **DataSet Introduction**